Tip-top table

 Folded late 18th century English loo table with Japanese motifs.

 A Tip-top table is a folding table with the tabletop hinged so it can be placed into a vertical position when not used to save space.
 It is also called tilt-top table, tip table, snap table some variations are known as tea table, loo table.
 These multi-purpose tables were historically used for playing games, drinking tea or spirits, reading and writing, and sewing.
-The tables were popular among both elite and middle-class households in Britain and the USA in the 18th and 19th centuries.
+The tables were popular among both elite and middle-class households in Britain and the US in the 18th and 19th centuries.
 They became collector's items (pie-crust tea tables) early in the 20th century.